Margaret of Mar, 31st Countess of Mar: Illness

 In the summer of 1989, while dipping her sheep through a tank of organophosphorous chemicals, Lady Mar was subjected to a splash of chemicals on her foot, and three weeks later developed headaches and muscular pains.
 She was eventually diagnosed with chronic fatigue syndrome.

-Since then Lady Mar has used her seat in the House of Lords almost exclusively to press the government to provide suitable care and support for patients with similar long-term and poorly understood medical conditions, and to better regulate the use of organophosphates.
+Since then Lady Mar used her seat in the House of Lords almost exclusively to press the government to provide suitable care and support for patients with similar long-term and poorly understood medical conditions, and to better regulate the use of organophosphates.
 This also led to her membership on the EU sub-committees listed above.

 As a consequence of her illness, Lady Mar founded the organisation Forward-ME to co-ordinate the activities of a fairly broad spectrum of charities and voluntary organisations working with patients with chronic fatigue syndrome, which is also known as myalgic encephalomyelitis (ME).

 Family

 Lady Mar has married three times: first to Edwin Noel Artiss, then to John Salton, and finally to John Jenkin.
 From the first marriage she had a daughter: Susan Helen of Mar, Mistress of Mar (born 1963), the heir presumptive to her mother's peerage.
 Lady Susan is married to Bruce Alexander Wyllie, and has two daughters, Isabel and Frances.